-POLICIES FOR PREPARING THE ANNUAL DISCLOSURE OF CRIME STATISTICS included in the annual crime report are prepared by compiling campus crime statistics and data from campus security authorities, local police departments, and other relevant information by the Dean of Student Affairs.
+POLICIES FOR PREPARING THE ANNUAL DISCLOSURE OF CRIME STATISTICS annual crime report are prepared by compiling campus crime statistics and data from campus security authorities, local police departments, and other relevant information by the Dean of Student Affairs.

 All incidents are reported and documented on the Incident Report, which is sent to the Dean of Student Affairs.
-Reports are kept in a secure location in the office of the Dean of Student Affairs.
-The statistics
+Reports are kept in a secure location in the Student Affairs office.
+The statistics included in the